 Fairlie Lodge is a wooden-frame bungalow built by Messrs.
 Marley in 1965.
 Fairlie Lodge and Cedarwoods in School Lane were built on plots bought from the Old Rectory, owned by Lord Carver.
-The story is that a John Elton, who had made money out of shipping and had once leased Trerice Manor (National Trust property in Devon), had retired and wanted to move from a large house south of Haslemere.
+The story is that a John Elton, who had made money out of shipping and had once leased Trerice Manor (National Trust property near Newquay in Cornwall), had retired and wanted to move from a large house south of Haslemere.
 Driving around he saw Fairlie Lodge being built as a speculative build.

 He bought it and changed the specification to increase the size of the kitchen and porch, then built an annexe so that his family would visit him, and he had the flat-roofed extension added very soon after the original build .
 The rumour is that this was the last flat roofed extension allowed in Guildford – let alone Shackleford!
 The brick arch which stands incongruously at the end of the bungalow was going to be an entranceway into the annexe.
 It had a very fine wrought iron gate within the arch which the removal men hack-sawed off during the 1981 move.

 John Elton moved into the house during the late 60s with a housekeeper to look after him in his latter years, but his children never stayed in the annexe .
 He was known to have ferocious rows over the fence with Lord Carver in the Old Rectory, which probably led to the huge Leylandii hedge that now separates the properties.